 Who are you?
 Are you the sum of your experiences, your actions, your memories?
 Are you your dreams, your plans, your aspirations, the person you’ll someday become?
 Are you your past, or your destiny or your present?
 The best films in any genre are always the ones that touch on […]

-Blade Runner is among my favourite films of all time.
+Blade Runner is among my favourite films.
 In a veritable symphony of cinematic elements — cinematography, script, production design, soundtrack, direction, acting — it doesn’t miss a note.
-The film touches on all the major themes of the human condition: love, death, good and evil, redemption, justice, […]
+The film touches on all the major themes of the human condition: love, death, good and evil, redemption, justice, ethics, greed, passion. […]

 I’ve had a life-long fascination with progressive rock and the avante garde movement in music.
 Bands like Genesis, Pink Floyd, Talking Heads and Jethro Tull for sure, but also some more obscure folks you weren’t likely to hear on the radio.
 People like Brian Eno, Robert Fripp, John Cage and […]